-Patients.
-I get it.
-You think dentistry and the cavity word pops in your mind.
+Patients, I get it.
+You think dentistry and the word cavity pop in your mind.
 It makes sense.
-You may or may not know this, but dental cavities…almost half the world’s population has untreated cavities, so you’re spot on.
+You may or may not know this, but for dental cavities, almost half the world’s population has untreated cavities, so you’re spot on.
 It’s a big deal.

 When you head to your favorite grocery store or pharmacy and hunt for your next tube of toothpaste, I’m guessing you do one of three things.

 - You buy what you’ve always bought, habit.

 - You look on the shelf and kinda-sorta remember a commercial; you see a name you recognize at eye level; you grab it and go.